ansible/creator-ee/README.md

 # Ansible Creator Execution Environment

-This is a container (execution environment) aimed towards being used for development and testing of the Ansible content.
+This is a container (execution environment) aimed towards being used for the development and testing of the Ansible content.
 We should also mention that this container must not be used in production by Ansible users.

 It includes: